ahonor25/VRScience/docs/index.md

 <h4>NOTE FOR iOS & NON-ANDROIDVR USERS<h4>

-ScienceVR does <b>NOT</b> work on phones without VR headsets or iPad/iPhone/iPod users.
+VRScience does <b>NOT</b> work on phones without VR headsets or iPad/iPhone/iPod users.
 Please don't try to install them on those devices, Android will install the app but you won't be able to move.
 Note that is the intention of the game, to use VR controllers, not to move around with your fingers. iOS devices will not install the game since it is not made for iOS devices.
 The file will not open, and isn't native to iOS devices.

+<h4>NOTE FOR PC USERS</h4>

+Please note that the latest version for Oculus Rift and Rift S doesn't work for PC users.
+The EXE file is runnable on a PC, but is unusable without a VR headset.
+This is also a future development plan, and will most likely be before the port to non-AndroidVR users and iOS users.
+Again, please do not download the game if you don't have a VR headset.

 ### Controls